derekzyl/termux-nvim/README.md

   ```

 ### Termux Setup

 At this point, it is assumed that termux is installed, and the shell script is downloaded and it's in your downloads folder.
 to learn more about terminal commands check the terminal commands section [here](#terminal-commands)

 - first we setup storage copy this command: `termux-setup-storage` then paste it into Termux and hit the enter key
 - second we navigate to the script downloaded from my drive [here](#download-setup-script)
 - thirdly navigate to the downloaded file path in Termux; if your file folder default location is downloads, use this commands: just copy and paste in Termux `cd && cd downloads`
 - for more reference on terminal commands check [here](#terminal-commands)
-- run this command the moment you are in the `nv.sh` file location directory: where you downloaded the files to `sh nv.sh`
+- run this command the moment you are in the `nv.sh` file location directory: where you downloaded the files to `bash nv.sh`
 - disclaimer: termux has just a few file directories it can access in your storage folder they are:
   - dcim
   - downloads